 Most states allow an exemption for equity in your homestead, meaning your primary residence.
 If you own other real property, you’ll only be able to exempt the equity in the other properties if there is a specific exemption under state or federal law that would cover it (and there usually isn’t).

 To determine which scheme you’re entitled to use and whether you’re subject to an equity cap, you’ll want to ask yourself a few questions.

 If you’ve moved to a new state within the last two years, you won’t be able to apply the new state’s exemptions.
 Instead, you’ll have to use the homestead exemption allowed by the state where you lived for the 180 day period that preceded that two years (called the 730-day rule).

-Someone who owns a homestead for less than 40 months before filing for bankruptcy will be subject to a $160,375 exemption cap (this amount will increase in 2019), regardless of the exemption scheme.
+Someone who owns a homestead for less than 40 months before filing for bankruptcy will be subject to a $170,350 exemption cap (this amount is current for cases filed between April 1, 2019, and March 31, 2022), regardless of the exemption scheme.
 This limitation was designed to discourage people from moving to take advantage of generous homestead exemptions offered by a handful of states.

 Learn more in The Homestead Exemption in Bankruptcy.